ethanblake4/dart_eval/docs/typed-arm64-optimization.md

 backend-checkpoint-failures.txt.
 Tests include mixed recursive calls, three-object phi cycles, overflow lifetime, explicit bridge semantics, signed branch endpoints, branch widening over 12,000 calls, serialization, and invalid input rejection.

+## List and String instructions

+Ten reverse commutative forms were replaced with ten List/String operations, leaving the table at 189 entries.
+The compiler can reverse integer/boolean input placement while emitting the same opcode, and preserves floating operand order.

+The new whole-loop symbol is 19,256 bytes, up from 17,592 at `d51f120`, because String/List handlers need casts, indexing checks and method/allocation code.
+The ordinary add path has 39 instructions: 32 in dispatch, five in the handler, and two in the common tail.
+It still performs 11 stack stores and two stack loads.
+One handler instruction now loads a constant-pool value where the earlier layout moved a register.
+Fewer instructions does not imply fewer cycles.

+Recorded `TypedMachine.run` range: `0x24ffcc` to `0x254b04` exclusive.
+Dispatch: `0x2500e0` through `0x25015c`.
+Integer add: `0x2502f0` through
+`0x250300`.
+Double add: `0x25037c` through `0x25038c`.
+Shared tail:
+`0x254584` through `0x254588`.
+Addresses depend on the full probe and SDK.

+A Windows x64 AOT smoke benchmark at one million iterations, three samples, produced typed medians of 11.566 ms integer, 11.060 ms double, and 11.735 ms mixed.
+Ranges were 11.383–11.603, 10.124–11.407, and 11.295–12.511 ms. Checksum:
+544359285.
+These are independent host runs, not a controlled speedup comparison.

+The separate [String-register experiment](typed-string-registers.md) measures the cost of adding one or two String locals to a frozen full dispatch loop.
+Each adds one unconditional stack store per dispatch.
+The production update keeps Strings in existing object registers and supplies dedicated operations on them.

+Validation after the List/String update: 594 passes, six skips, 29 existing reference failures, zero analyzer errors.
+The regex replacement loop now passes.
+The updated failure baseline is backend-checkpoint-failures.txt.